 · These scams often claim that an MTCN or confirmation code is needed before he can withdraw your money—this is FALSE, once you've wired money, it is GONE.

 · Common countries currently include: Nigeria, Romania, United Kingdom, Ukraine, Spain, Italy, and Netherlands—but could be anywhere.

 · Puppy listing may be local, but landlord/owner is "travelling" or "relocating" and needs you to wire money to them abroad.

 · Deal often seems too good to be true, price is too low, etc.

-· This is ALWAYS a scam in our experience—the cashier's check is FAKE.
+4. Distant person offers to send you a money order and then have you wire money:· This is ALWAYS a scam in our experience—the cashier's check is FAKE.

 · Scammer often asks for your name, address, etc. for printing on the fake check.